filecoin-project/filecoin-docs/content/en/storage-provider/basics/overview/index.md

 To understand how you can run a profitable business as a Filecoin storage provider, it is important to make sure you understand the economics of Filecoin.
 Once you understand all the the core concepts, you can build out a strategy for your desired ROI.

-Storage Providers can also add additional value to clients when they offer certain certifications.
+Storage providers can also add additional value to clients when they offer certain certifications.
 These can enable a storage provider to charge customers additional fees for storing data in compliance with those standards, for example, HIPAA, SOC2, PCI, GDPR and others.

 **[Filecoin economics →]({{<relref "storage-proving" >}})**